 “The VC world is huge, within it there’s a branch that is social funds.
 They all need an exit strategy [from the startups they invest in], and within the exit are the conditions that the management team will not leave the company and we will not sell it,” Ojanguren notes.

 In December 2019 the company announced a new capital injection of €1m from the Repsol Social Impact fund, the fund's first investment.
-To date, around half of the capital raised has been used for technology development while the remaining half has been used to develop a
+To date, around half of the capital raised has been used for technology development while the remaining half has been used to develop a network of NGO partners that work with vulnerable people in need of employment.

 “In the past three to four years we’ve witnessed a great increase in traffic jams within cities and this is mainly due to [on-demand food delivery firms] Uber, Deliveroo and e-commerce,” Ojanguren says.